jgnewman/hart/README.md

 Part of Hart's philosophy is that its core should be as tiny as possible to facilitate web apps everywhere.
 However, there are solutions to a few common use cases that lie outside the responsibilities of the core framework that you can include in your build as desired.
 Those solutions are _coming soon..._

-> **TODO:** Finish unit tests (apps, effects, dom updates).
+> **TODO:** Finish unit tests (effects, dom updates).
 Also, I think chains could be better.
 Also, can we do some benchmarks?